IAdmObjectSnapshot

 Schema

-Gets the ADS path string to the schema class object for this directory object.
+Gets the ADS path string to the schema class object for the directory object.

 • Type: